Googe14/FooBall/README.md

 - Create frame with balls
 - Have a side bar for settings
-- Have a game loop to time the events of the engine
-- Create a ball that will bounce around
-- Create many balls that will bounce around
-- Create many balls that will interact with each other when they collide
+- Create a number of balls that will bounce and interact with each other
-- Add lots of settings for people to play around with
+- Have a number of settings for people to play around with

 <h4>Interactions between balls</h3>